maksym-pasichnyk/Novatek/README.md

 # Novatek

 Effortlessly connect, discover, and monitor your Novatek-Electro Wi-Fi power meter or voltage relay in Home Assistant with this fully local LAN integration.
-It talks directly to supported EM-125, EM-125S, EM-126T, EM-126TS, and EM-129 devices over the documented HTTP API, exposes native Home Assistant sensor entities, and keeps everyday polling on your network instead of in a vendor cloud.
+It talks directly to supported EM-125, EM-125S, EM-126T, EM-126TS, and EM-129 devices over the documented HTTP API and keeps everyday polling on your network instead of in a vendor cloud.

 ## Features